 A dazzling all-round sports star of colonial Melbourne whose meteoric career was tragically cut short by tuberculosis at 26.

-In the rough-and-tumble sporting world of 1870s Melbourne, George Coulthard was a rare and celebrated dual talent.
-For the Carlton Football Club in the nascent Victorian Football Association, he was a champion—a brilliant mark, a long kick, and a fierce competitor who captained the side to premiership success.
-On the cricket pitch, he was a stylish right-handed batsman and a sharp fielder, representing Victoria in first-class matches against touring English sides.
-His athleticism and sporting intelligence made him a household name; newspapers chronicled his exploits weekly.
-Coulthard embodied the ideal of the colonial Australian sportsman: robust, skillful, and versatile.
-His promise, however, was brutally truncated.
-He contracted tuberculosis, a disease that slowly drained his vitality.
-He played his final football match in 1882, visibly weakened, and died the following year.
-His early death shocked the sporting community, cementing his status as a lost legend of Australian sport's foundational era.
+George Coulthard captained Carlton Football Club to a premiership in the Victorian Football Association during the 1870s.
+He was a brilliant mark, a long kick, and a fierce competitor.
+On the cricket pitch, he represented Victoria in first-class matches against touring English sides as a stylish right-handed batsman and sharp fielder.
+Newspapers chronicled his exploits weekly.
+He embodied the ideal of the colonial Australian sportsman: robust, skillful, and versatile.
+He contracted tuberculosis and played his final football match in 1882, visibly weakened.
+He died the following year at age 27.

 The biggest hits of 1856